davedoesdev/simple-crypt/README.md

 ## Crypt.prototype.verify(data, cb)

 > Verify a signature by comparing it to a signed SHA-256 hash of some data.
-The signed hash is generated using the key you passed to [Crypt](#cryptkey-options) when you created this object.
+The signed hash is generated using the key you passed to [Crypt.make](#cryptmakekey-options-cb) when you created this object.
 If you passed a (PEM-encoded) RSA public key then the hash is signed using RSASSA-PSS.
 Otherwise HMAC is used.

 **Parameters:**

 - `{Object} data` A result object returned by [sign](#cryptprototypesigndata-cb).
 You may have received this from another party, for instance.

-  - If you didn't pass `options.json` as `false` to [Crypt](#cryptkey-options) then the data will be JSON-parsed after it's verified.
+  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-parsed after it's verified.
 Otherwise, you'll receive a `Buffer` (on Node.js) or binary-encoded string.

 - `{Function} cb` Function called with the result.
 It's passed the following arguments: